PeterC66/m4ops/NotesStandardsPractices.md

 - All on localhost:5000 (and formatted by JSONView)
   - /places - list of studies in M4OPS
-    - /places/xxx - OPSDetails for XXX studye, with all its bits and arrays
+    - /places/xxx - OPSDetails for XXX study, with all its bits and arrays
   - /continents - continent/country/location/study (each has M4OPS:true where it is/contains an included study)
   - /m4opsdata - the M4OPS.json file, with all its bits and arrays
   - /featurelayers/OPS_Xxxx - the given feature layer from the given OPS in FeatureLayers